 Faith is like a switch.
 It is either on or off.
 And there are no dimmer switches with faith.
 You cannot believe 80% that there is a God.
 You either believe it, or you do not.
 If you are 99% sure, then you do not yet believe.
 You are not yet persuaded.
 You have not yet been convinced.

 Faith can only come from a new heart, regenerated by God; therefore, faith is a gift from God.
 It is the unique way that God uses to bring salvation to his people.
 We strengthen our faith by reading the Bible and hearing the gospel.
 The more we immerse ourselves in truth, the more our confidence grows.
-Everyone who is saved has been gifted faith.
-It is the ability to believe God is whom He says He is, trusting Him in all things for all things.
+Everyone who is saved has been gifted with faith.
+It is the ability to believe God is who He says He is, trusting Him in all things for all things.
 Faith also helps to combat unbelief and motivates us to do what God desires us to do.
 Not only do we grow our faith by reading Scripture and praying in our own time, but also by hearing the message in church with other believers.

 What is the difference between great faith and little faith?

-Great faith believes greater and more difficult truths than little faith.
+Great faith believes in greater and more difficult truths than little faith.
 Great faith is fully convinced of the difficult promises and the hard-to-understand truths of Scripture.
 Little faith does not believe them.
 Little faith may believe the simple promises and the first-grade level truths, like “there is a God” and “Jesus gives eternal life to those who believe in him.”

 Great faith has nothing to do with the size of your faith.
 Rather, it is about the difficult truths you do believe.
 This brings us back to the centurion and what he believed.